 To update your content, it must be transmitted from the content management system to the media player and then to the displays, which requires an internet connection via Wi-Fi, Ethernet, or cellular.

 ● Media players will back up the content onto their hard drives, so if the connection drops or is unreliable the content will still play, but can’t be updated.
 Live data feeds also won’t function, as they require a constant internet connection.

 ● If you want to use digital signage in a place where there is no internet, you can have the content stored on the media player and then connect it to your display using HDMI cables.
 Changes will have to be made manually.

 ● Your internet connection will need to be reliable and have a high bandwidth if you want to show complex content.
 If your screens are lagging or showing low definition content, then your digital signage may not have the effect you want it to.

 Therefore, when you’re deciding where to put your digital signage, you’ll need to consider where your internet connection is available or strong enough to show the content you want.
 Ethernet is the more reliable internet connection, which should be considered when you are conducting your site survey, but it isn’t always practical for most digital signage solutions.
 For outdoor digital signage, a cellular connection is likely to be the only option.

 Electrical power will need to be supplied to your media players and displays.
 Check where you have power outlets available and look into your options for increasing accessibility if necessary.
 You may choose to use a wired connection to your media players and displays, which can be an aesthetic problem, as they tend to look messy, but also a safety issue.
 Make sure your wires are either hidden or look tidy.

-If your audience can’t see your displays, then they can't meet their potential.
-Here’s some factors to consider to make sure your displays remain visible:
+If your audience can’t see your displays, then they can’t meet their potential.
+Here are some factors to consider to make sure your displays remain visible:

-- ● Make sure your display’s brightness is high enough to be seen.
-Outdoor displays can greater luminosity to ensure they can be seen during sunny days.
+● Make sure your display’s brightness is high enough to be seen.
+Outdoor displays can have greater luminosity to ensure they can be seen during sunny days.